Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

 Find out if you can still make a transaction

 If a business continues trading while under administration, you may still be able to make purchases, though there could be some fairly onerous conditions.
-For example, the administrator may decide that you have to spend an equivalent amount in order to redeem the gift card.
+For example, the administrator may decide that you have to spend an equivalent amount to the amount redeemed on the gift card transaction.

 Register as a creditor